ianklug/grooveboard/README.md

 ## Ordering

-Grooveboards are sometimes available for direct purchase at [my web store](https://shop.ianklug.com/products/grooveboard).
-As of November 2021, they are actively being produced, although sourcing parts is very difficult at the moment so there is no specific timeline for availability.
+Grooveboards are sometimes available for direct purchase at [my web store](https://kayboards.com/products/grooveboard).
+As of February 2022, they are actively being produced, although sourcing parts is very difficult at the moment so there is no specific timeline for availability.
 For stock updates, please subscribe to the newsletter available at the bottom of the store page.

 If they are not currently on sale, or you have modified the design, you may wish to manufacture them yourself.